Alpha Morph is an early research prototype. Expect bugs, rough edges, and breaking changes. Help us build it →

 Git doesn't know how your code got here

-When an agent writes your code in Cursor, Claude Code, or OpenCode, Git snapshots the file tree and tracks line-level diffs.
+When an agent writes your code — in Cursor, Claude Code, OpenCode, or across a fleet of agents under Agent of Empires — Git snapshots the file tree and tracks line-level diffs.
 But it has no idea how those files arrived — and it can't tell you whether the result still works.

 ?